Bing keeps denying copying Google and accuses Google of clickfraud

 If you look at the search market there are actually only a few ‘real’ players on the market.
 We have Google off course, we have Bing.
 Yahoo turned into Bing and in Eastern Europe we have Yandex and even further East Baidu has a lot of users.
 That’s about it.
 Yes, there are many ‘smaller’ search engines out there, with many verticals.
 And some are made bigger than they are.
 Blekko for example gets a lot of attention, but a lot less searches.

 Now if the two major ones, in this case Google and Bing, get into a fight, that’s a big thing.
 Especially if one calls the other a ‘thief’.
 In this case Google accused Bing of copying their search results.
 A pretty big accusation.
 That set the world of search on fire.
-And it gave us something to talk about on the radio.

 The war between the two continued Yesterday afternoon (late in the evening in Europe) when Microsoft’s Senior VP of Online Services Yusuf Mehdi responded to the accusation with a big denial, while at the same time accusing Google of clickfraud.
 It is starting to look more and more like two children fighting.